 What happens if the A-report is not submitted?

-• If you submit the A-report without information about employment conditions that were reported as active the previous month.
+- If you submit the A-report without information about employment conditions reported as active the previous month.

 If you reported a leave or layoff in the previous month that you did not include for this month.

-The coercive fine is currently NOK 127 (1/10 of a court fee) per income recipient with errors per day.
+The coercive fine is NOK 127 (1/10 of a court fee) per income recipient with daily errors.
 The fine continues until the information is submitted or the error is corrected.
-There is a maximum cap for the fine of 1,000 x 1277 (one court fee) = NOK 1 277,000.
-If you do not submit or correct within the deadline stated in the coercive fine letter, you will receive an invoice from the Tax Administration.
+The maximum cap for the fine is 1,000 x 1277 (one court fee) = NOK 1 277,000.
+You will receive an invoice from the Tax Administration if you do not submit or correct within the deadline stated in the coercive fine letter.

-Also read: 9 things to know for a foreign company hirign a Norwegian employee
+Also read: 9 things to know for a foreign company hiring a Norwegian employee

 Get the reporting right

-We experience that many foreign companies doing business in Norway struggle to fully comprehend the reporting obligations relating to the A-report.
+We have observed that many foreign companies doing business in Norway struggle to fully comprehend the reporting obligations related to the A-report.

-If you need help with your A-reports our trusted expert advisors have great experience in handling and advising on A-reporting and salary compliance, both in Norway and across borders.
+If you need help with your A-reports, our trusted expert advisors have extensive experience handling and advising on A-reporting and salary compliance, both in Norway and across borders.
 Feel free to reach out or download our guide.